mzobeck/tdd/content/ds_gh/posts.md

 weight = 60  # Order that this section will appear.

-title = "Data Science + Global Health" subtitle = "Harnessing data science to deliver better care in resource-constrained settings"
+title = "Data Science + Global Health" subtitle = "Harnessing data science to deliver better care in resource-constrained settings."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.